pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

   </p>
 </div>

 Your PWA can also register as a Share Target, enabling your PWA to have content shared directly to it.
+This means that, for example, your image editing PWA could have images shared directly to it from other apps or the file explorer.
+This also has a nice side-effect of providing users with yet another way that they can end up in your PWA.

 <div class="how-to">
   <strong>How To: Share Target</strong>